 That’s why we work so hard to stop litter at its source and organize coastal cleanups each year to keep trash out of the waters where you fish and swim.
 In the past eight years, 15,500 volunteers have removed almost 110,000 pounds of trash from Connecticut’s shoreline, protecting countless creatures and communities.

 What can you do?

 What can you do without?
 It will make a difference.

 Whenever you are out you can make a difference.

-Be part of an annual International Coastal Cleanup crew.
+Be part of a 2022 International Coastal Cleanup crew.

 Wildlife all over the globe is threatened by single-use plastics.

 Reach out to your representatives about issues important to you.

 Sign up for action alerts and stay connected to our campaigns.